yamunariver/Az104/README.md

-##
-##
+## You have an Azure subscription that contains an Azure container app named cont1.

+You plan to add scaling rules to cont1.

+You need to ensure that cont1 replicas are created based on received messages in Azure Service Bus.

+Which scale trigger should you use?

+Select only one answer.

+CPU usage

+event-driven

+HTTP traffic

+memory usage

+## Exp: Azure Container Apps allows a set of triggers to create new instances, called replicas.
+For Azure Service Bus, an event-driven trigger can be used to run the escalation method.
+The remaining scale triggers cannot use a scale rule based on messages in an Azure service bus.

-You have an Azure subscription that contains a Docker container image named container1.
+## You have an Azure subscription that contains a Docker container image named container1.

 You create a new Azure web app named WebApp1.